hkust-nlp/ceval/README.md

 ## Results On Validation Split

-Since we do not publicly release the labels for our test split, we provide the average accuracy on the validation split as a reference for developers.
-The validation split comprises a total of 1346 questions, with each subject contributing fewer than 30 validation questions on average.
-Therefore, tracking accuracy on a specific subject may not yield significant insights.
-Instead, we report the average answer-only accuracy across all subjects in Table below.
+Since we do not publicly release the labels for our test split, we provide the 5-shot average accuracy on the validation split as a reference for developers.
+The validation split comprises a total of 1346 questions.
+We report the average answer-only accuracy across all subjects in table below.
 The average validation accuracy closely mirrors the average test accuracy as presented in [Leaderboard](#leaderboard).

 | Model               | Average |
 | ------------------- | :-----: |